Lucifer-0217/Fostter/README.md

 Ensure that you use this tool in a legal and ethical manner.
 Always obtain proper authorization before performing tests.
 The creators are not liable for any damage caused by the misuse of this tool.

----

-You can adjust the URL in the clone command and make any other changes specific to your tool or repository.